 Drag and move a window to the left or right edges of the screen will move and resize the window to fill exactly half the screen.

-Drag a window to top edge of the screen will move and resize the window to fill the entire screen.
+Drag a window to the top edge of the screen will move and resize the window to fill the entire screen.

-Drag a window to top left/right, or bottom left/right corner, will resize the window to fill quarter screen.
+Drag a window to top left/right, or bottom left/right corner, will resize the window to fill the quarter screen.

 You can disable any of the edges in Preference -> General tab.